DenisGithuku/ComposeNestedNavigation/README.md

 #### Installation
-Clone the app from [repository](https://github.com/DenisGithuku/ComposeNestedNavigation.git).
+Clone the app from [repository](https://github.com/DenisGithuku/ComposeNestedNavigation.git). and cd into `ComposeNestedNavigation`.
+Run `./gradlew build` to build the app and `./gradlew installDebug` to install the debug version.

 > **Note**
 > This project was set up on Java `17.0.1`, navigation-compose `2.8.1`, compose `1.5.1` and gradle plugin `8.7`